HimesGroup/snpsettest/README.md

 To infer the relationships among SNPs, the **snpsettest** package requires a reference data set.
 The GWAS genotype data itself can be used as the reference data.
-Otherwise, you could use publicly available data, such as the 1000 Genome.
+Otherwise, you could use publicly available data, such as the 1000 Genomes.
 This package accepts PLINK 1 binary files (.bed, .bim, .fam) as an input.
+We can use `read_reference_bed` to load them onto R.

 ``` r
 # Path to .bed file